removingnest109/openstream/README.md

 - Mobile app for iOS and Android (WIP) - [openstream_player](https://github.com/removingnest109/openstream_player)
 - Automatic downloader for Youtube and Spotify links - uses yt-dlp and spotdl

+## Planned Features
+- Album art support
+- qBittorrent integration

 ## Requirements
-- Docker Compose
+- Docker Compose (Includes all dependencies by default)

 OR

-- .NET 8 SDK
+- .NET 8 SDK - REQUIRED
-- SQL Server (local or Docker)
+- SQL Server (local or Docker) - REQUIRED
-- Bash (for scripts)
+- Bash (for scripts) - REQUIRED
+- yt-dlp (for youtube downloads) - OPTIONAL
+- spotdl (for spotify downloads) - OPTIONAL
+  - Python (required only if using spotdl)

 ## Getting Started